philipmw/eth-staking-on-aws/README.md

 What works:

 * VPC with IPv4 and IPv6
-* Consensus Client instance. *Lighthouse* runs and syncs Prater successfully.
+* Execution Client instance with *Erigon* client
-* Consensus Client is integrated with CloudWatch logs, and logs emit metrics such as which slot was last synced.
+* Consensus Client instance with *Lighthouse* client.
 * Validator instance.
 It talks to my Consensus client and is [validating on Prater testnet](https://prater.beaconcha.in/validator/0xa56c644a75834fa276908caae13694f34d9e2481002997e3ef1fc34551088fdb63b9767472165557fe7606a9a86cddc0#attestations).
-* Validator instance is integrated with CloudWatch logs, and logs emit metrics such as how many beacon nodes it is synced with.
+* All three clients are integrated with CloudWatch logs, metrics, and alarms
-* Alarms for Consensus Client and/or Validator outages and anomalies
 * Dashboard for relevant metrics and alarms

 What's yet to be done:

-* Execution client infra, if self-hosted option is chosen
-* I've yet to run a consensus client on mainnet, so I don't know how much storage is required for that.
 * Make EC2 instances [cattle, not pets](https://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
+* All listed costs need to be revisited and recomputed now that I separated costs into common and per-client and as I make progress on running an Execution client

 ## Architecture